mfvfontes/blog/_posts/2017-03-12-Mother-and-Child.md

 ---

 Thy honor whose greatness is disgrace,<br/>
-hou child, thou to whom shall flatter!
+Thou child, thou to whom shall flatter!<br/>
 Might is be seen, to see is to get pace. <br/>
 Crawl way to pursue, crooked to shatter. <br/>
 Shall mother's breast be as honoured great <br/>